Tour du Mont Blanc Easterly Self Guided Trek

 Personally unless the weather is bag take the route via Catogne, the views are far superior as one up high you take a lofty traverse with excellent views over towards Emossom dam & the Aiguille Rouges nature reserve.

-Day 7 ARGENTIERE TO CHAMONIX:
+• Day 7 ARGENTIERE TO CHAMONIX:

-Our final day and a fitting end to the trek takes us back into the Aiguille Rouges to the stunning Lac des Cheserys & Lac Blanc 2352m.
-We then make a descent to Flegere and take the balcony path traversing high above the Chamonix valley to Planpraz at our starting point 11 days earlier completing the circuit.
-A final decent via the cable car back to Chamonix in time for a celebratory drink as you have just completed the TMB & tour du Mont Blanc one of the best multi day treks in the world.
-In the event of lift closures, we make our descent back to Chamonix via Flegere.
+You final day and a fitting end to the trek takes us back into the Aiguille Rouges to the stunning Lac des Cheserys & Lac Blanc 2352m.
+You then make a descent to Flegere and take the balcony path traversing high above the Chamonix valley to Planpraz.
+A final decent via the cable car back to Chamonix in time for a celebratory drink as you have just completed the TMB easterly section one of the best multi day treks in the world.

 Daily stats: